50 Must-Read Psychology Books

 By reading books related to intensive studies, you are able to essentially “jumpstart” your self-education and learn what researchers, professors, and authors have learned in a fraction of the time.

-I can’t think of a single better way to empower your brain (and yourself) than that.
+I can’t think of a single better way to empower yourself than that.